 Voting is the most fundamental of our civic rights as Americans.
 We must vote in order for our voices to be heard in Harrisburg and Washington.
 Please see the links below to complete and submit voter registration and find your polling place.

-October 9, 2018 Last day to register to vote before the November Election
+April 13, 2020 Last day to register to vote in the primary election

-October 30, 2018 Last day to apply for a civilian absentee ballot
+April 21, 2020 Last day to apply for an absentee ballot

-November 2, 2018 last day for County Boards of Elections to receive voted civilian absentee ballots
+November 3, 2020 Last day for County Board of Elections to receive civilian absentee ballots

-From the votesforpa.com website - the following people may vote by absentee ballot if they are registered to vote:
+From the votespa.com website - the following people may vote by absentee ballot if they are registered to vote:

 - A person with an illness or physical disability who is unable to go to the polling place or to operate a voting machine and obtain assistance by distinct and audible statements.
 (Note: A voter with a disability may have permanent absentee voter status.)